Hulkstance/vtable-example/README.md

 # VTable Example
-Simple VMT hooking example.
-It's useful for gamehacking.
+Simple VMT hooking example used in Gamecheating.
+After you get the idea, you might wanna look at the [other project](https://github.com/Hulkstance/vtable-example-with-vmt-hooking-class), which uses a VMT hooking class.

 ![Result](/screenshots/result.png)